OP-Engineering/op-sqlite/README.md

 Memory consumption is also 1/4 compared to `react-native-quick-sqlite`.
 This query used to take 1.2 GB of peak memory usage, and now runs in 250mbs.

 You can also turn on [Memory Mapping](#speed) to make your queries even faster by skipping the kernel during I/O and potentially reduce RAM usage, this comes with some disadvantages though.
 If you want even more speed and you can re-use your queries you can use [Prepared Statements](#prepared-statements).

-Here is a benchmark with all this optimizations reading a single string value against react-native-mmkv
+Here is a benchmark with all the optimizations reading a single string value against react-native-mmkv.
+This might be a viable alternative if you want to reduce your bundle size and still keep perfomance when reading small data.

 ![benchmark](benchmark2.png)